-Master in Global Markets, Local Creativities (Erasmus Mundus International Master)
+Master of Global Markets, Local Creativities (Erasmus Mundus International Master)

 Global Markets, Local Creativities (GLOCAL)